anuraglamsal/currency-classifier-frontend/README.md

-frontend for the currency classifier.
+Frontend for the currency classification project.